23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 Now, the consumer has another opportunity to return to the cart and complete checkout.

-People abandon carts for all sorts of reasons, whether they’re suddenly called to an urgent meeting or they get irritated by the number of form fields they have to fill out.
+People abandon carts for different reasons.
+They might have an urgent meeting to attend or get irritated by the number of form fields they have to fill out.
 Bringing them back can boost conversion rates.

 One of the top objections to ordering online is paying for shipping.
-Since shipping costs often amount to half or more of a small purchase price, it makes more sense to drive to a local store.
+Since shipping costs often amount to half or more of a small purchase price, driving to a local store makes more sense.

 You can refute that objection by offering free shipping.
 It’s a simple way to boost conversions and generate more revenue.